Call-X/Python-OC-Lettings-FR/README.md

   - tags the Docker container as required to push the container to the Heroku container registry
   - pushes the Docker container to the Heroku container registry
-  - releases the Heroku application the deploy job starts only after the job deploy is successfully completed The jobs build, test, linting are automatically performed everytime a new commit is pushed to the Github repository.
+  - releases the Heroku application the deploy job starts only after the job deploy is successfully completed.
+  The jobs build, test, linting are automatically performed everytime a new commit is pushed to the Github repository.

 The jobs package, deploy are automatically performed everytime a new commit of the branch main is pushed to the Github repository.